FMMT666/SyrSafeTechLogger/README.md

     2024;02;25; 23;32;59; 20; 5200; 0; 4540; 7; FF
     2024;02;25; 23;33;01; 20; 5200; 0; 4543; 7; FF
     2024;02;25; 23;33;03; 20; 5200; 0; 4546; 7; FF

+Some more logfile samples, albeit some of them might be in an older "format", are included in this Git.

 If your Syr is set to imperial units, strange things like F, psi or gallons might appear.
 Pro tip: Go metric \o/